-Administration, post, insurance, Health and Safety, Human Resources (not directly attributable e.g. HR consultants), printing etc. These costs are charges to 20,21,22 and 30.
-Costs are apportioned per full time equivalent of staff in that year (19 FTE))
+General Administration Costs: - Insurance, Health and Safety, Human Resources (not directly attributable e.g. HR consultants), printing etc, are apportioned per full time equivalent of staff in that year.

 The Statement of Financial Activities of the audited accounts is prepared under this policy.